Configuring Vim right

 - Stop distracting your co-workers

-Vim is a little surly, beeping at you at every chance.
+Vim is a sullen ally, beeping aspersions at every minor slip.
 You can either find a way to turn off the bell completely, or more usefully, make the bell visual:

 set visualbell